 Conservation and Heritage Windows

-Derwen Joinery specialises in handcrafting bespoke timber windows for listed buildings and conservation properties.
-Our extensive experience comes from collaborating with architects, conservation officers and building contractors on projects ranging from minor replacements to major renovations of heritage properties.
+Derwen Joinery specialises in crafting bespoke timber windows for listed buildings and conservation properties.
+Our expertise has been shaped through years of close collaboration with architects, conservation officers and building contractors on projects ranging from sensitive single‑window replacements to large‑scale heritage restorations.

-Our timber windows faithfully replicate the architectural style and character of period properties.
-We tailor each window to suit your property type, project requirements and any necessary planning approvals.
+Our timber windows are designed to faithfully reflect the architectural character of period properties.
+Each piece is tailored to suit the specific building style, project requirements and any planning considerations, ensuring a sympathetic and authentic result.

-We have developed a deep understanding of the planning approval process for listed and conservation properties.
-While planning approval can never be guaranteed, we provide you with all the necessary tools and guidance to maximise your chances of success.
+Over time, we have developed a strong understanding of the planning process for listed and conservation‑area properties.
+While planning approval can never be guaranteed, we provide clear guidance, detailed drawings and all the supporting information needed to give your application the best possible chance of success.

 Have a Project in Mind?
 Let’s Talk.